apresdev/apres-terraform/modules/aws/cloudfront_s3/README.md

 Because of that and limitations in how Terraform handles multiple providers, the WAF configuration, if not overridden by setting the `waf_arn` variable, is done in a sub-module so that a provider alias can be passed in.

+## Certificates and us-east-1

+Certificates used in CloudFront distributions must be created in us-east-1.
+Use the `acm_certificate_arn` to specify the certificate ARN.

 ## TODO

 * Examine WAF rules: is the default set enough?